Ken Walker (physician): Author and columnist

+Walker continued to contribute a weekly column until his death, claiming never to have missed a week in fifty years.
+From 2020 until his death in 2025, he co-authored the column with his daughter, Diana MacKay who used the pen name Diana Gifford-Jones.
+She continued as sole author of the weekly column after his death.

 Campaigns and advocacy

 While practicing in Niagara Falls, Ontario, Walker was an advocate of women's right to choose abortion and was an abortion practitioner in the area after the procedure became legal in 1969, resulting in death threats from abortion opponents.

 In 1979, he began campaigning for the legalization of heroin as a painkiller for terminal cancer patients through his column, by creating the Gifford-Jones Foundation to raise money for the campaign and through newspaper advertisements and collecting 30,000 names on a petition and soliciting 20,000 letters from his readers in support of his efforts.
+His foundation donated $500,000 to the University of Toronto Medical School to establish the Gifford-Jones Professorship in Pain Control and Palliative Care.

-Walker has also advocated the right to assisted suicide and euthanasia and is a member of the physicians advisory council of Dying with Dignity Canada.
+Walker also advocated the right to assisted suicide and euthanasia and was a member of the physicians advisory council of Dying with Dignity Canada.